 After building your cross country flying skills, a competition can boost your skills.
 A competition task makes it possible to compare your decisions with those of others following exactly the same route.
 In the UK there is the Advance British Club Challenge, a series designed to introduce pilots to competition flying.
 Simple tasks are set and flying is in a social, supportive environment.
 Some competitions like the Gin Wide Open and Ozone Chabre Open offer good introductions to competing overseas.
 Once you've mastered the basics, you can progress to regional and national championships, and ultimately aim for your national team.
 There's always something going on during the European summer.

-Read our Competition Flying Guide
+Read our First Competition Flying Guide

 ¹ FAI - Federation Aeronautique Internationale, the World Air Sports Federation.